Iteo/audoma/README.md

         If string defined responses, will return None, it'll simply use the message defined in response, otherwise, it'll return the message passed as an instance

     #### Note:
     You may still use standard `@action` decorator with action methods.
-It'll still work in Audoma and will take advantage of multiple ViewSet serializers.
+It'll still work in Audoma.

 Testing and example application